What is Cognitive Security?

 Cognitive Security or COGSEC, can help detect threat patterns, identify what actions to perform when a threat is detected, and more.

-According to the World Economic Forum, misinformation and disinformation are the most critical issues facing global organizations today.
-Threat actors spread disinformation to undermine democratic institutions and the power of facts.
+According to the World Economic Forum, narrative attacks are the most critical issues facing global organizations today.
+Threat actors spread narrative attacks to undermine democratic institutions and the power of facts.
 These narrative attacks can generate a strong emotional reaction that leads people to share it without first looking into the facts, manipulating healthy conversations about the issues and increasing societal divisions.
 According to the Pew Research Center, one in five Americans receive daily news from social media.
 That same survey found that 64% of adults said “fake news” confused basic facts, and 23% said they had shared “fake news,” knowingly or unknowingly.
 Cognitive Security or COGSEC and Narrative Intelligence, can help detect threat patterns, identify what actions to perform when a threat is detected, and more.

 LEARN MORE: What Is A Narrative Attack?